 Methods

 Study Region: The Texas Coastal Prairie contains grassland prairie with forested areas occurring primarily along riverine systems.
-During March and April of 2017, we sampled ten, wadable, perennial streams which span 12 counties from Kleberg County to Montgomery in South-Central Texas, USA (Fig. 1).
+During March and April of 2017, we sampled ten, wadeable, perennial streams which span 12 counties from Kleberg County to Montgomery in South-Central Texas, USA (Fig. 1).
 Each study site was located within 100 meters of a USGS stream gauge which continuously monitor streamflow and climate data year-round.
 Study sites were chosen to maximize differences in precipitation with minimal changes in underlying geology and elevation.
 The annual precipitation ranges from 61-121 cm within the study region which spans a linear distance from end to end of 378 km (Falcone 2011).
 The surface geology is characterized by fine clays, quaternary and sedimentary sand.
 The streams have similar elevations (14-62 m), substrates (quaternary), and average air temperatures (19.8-22.1℃) (Supplemental Data S1).
 Sampling was conducted by students and faculty at Texas A&M (Corpus Christi) under permit SPR-0716-170, granted by Texas Parks and Wildlife Department.

 Biological Sampling: Fish communities were sampled using a Smith-Root LR-24 Backpack in a single pass survey of a 100-meter reach (Lamberti 2007).
 The reach length was approximately 25 times the average stream width (4.1m), in accordance with EPA rapid bioassessment protocols (Barbour, Gerritsen et al. 1999).
 Study sites were characterized by low variation in geomorphology and overall habitat heterogeneity resulting in high success in assessing community composition over a shorter distance.
 Fish species were field identified to species using a field guide (Thomas C 2007) and photographed.
 Several specimens of each species were euthanized using tricaine mesylate (MS-222) and stored in >70% denatured ethanol as voucher specimens for lab confirmation of species identification.
 Fish Voucher specimens were identified using the Texas Academy of Science dichotomous key (Hubbs 2008) and cross referenced with field identifications.
 Vertebrate sampling was permitted by the Institutional Animal Care and Use Committee, Texas A&M University Corpus Christi (AUP# 05-17).